deengames/slay-the-spire-custom-starter-deck-mod/README.md

-# Slay The Spire: Diverse
+# Slay The Spire: Custom Starter Deck

 ![](media/screenshot.png)

-Starts the game with the Diverse custom modifier, which allows you to get cards of any colour.
+Allows you to craft a custom starter deck when the game begins, just like Stacked Deck in custom runs.

 # Installation Instructions